bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The difference between a .map and .foreach is a foreach can mutate the original array

 2. What is the difference between a function and a method?

 3. What is closure?

+a function with access to its outerscope

 4. Describe the four rules of the 'this' keyword.